Thompson, Samuel M.

 Died: 1888-01-27 Ottawa County, Kansas

-Thompson was a military instructor in Davidson and Dickson counties, Tennessee, before moving to Sangamon County, Illinois, about 1828 to work as a carpenter and builder.
-He soon returned to Davidson County where, in 1831, he married Cynthia McCrary, with whom he had seven children.
+Samuel M. Thompson was a military instructor in Davidson and Dickson counties, Tennessee, before moving to Sangamon County, Illinois, about 1828 to work as a carpenter and builder.
+He soon returned to Davidson County where, in 1831, he married Cynthia McCrary, with whom he had five children.
 He resettled in Sangamon County that same year and volunteered in the Black Hawk War.
 Thompson mustered into the same company as Abraham Lincoln, and its members elected him as their first lieutenant.
-After the company joined with two others to become the 4th Illinois Volunteer Mounted Regiment, the men elected Thompson as the regiment's colonel.
-After his discharge in 1832, Thompson moved to Beardstown.
-He relocated to Burlington, Iowa, in 1836.
+After the company joined with two others to become the Fourth Illinois Volunteer Mounted Regiment, the men elected Thompson as the regiment’s colonel.
+Following his discharge in 1832, Thompson moved to Beardstown, then relocated to Burlington, Iowa, in 1836.
 In 1846, during the Mexican War, he enlisted as a private under Colonel Edward D. Baker in the Fourth Regiment of Illinois Volunteers and was left by his unit in a hospital in Matamoros, Mexico late that same year.
-After his first wife died in 1843, and in 1855, Thompson married Nancy Waldon in Mahaska County, Iowa about 1855.
+After his first wife died in 1843, Thompson married Nancy Waldon Sullivan in Mahaska County, Iowa about 1855.
 At the time of the 1860 census, they lived in Kansas Territory, where Thompson worked as a carpenter and owned real estate valued at $125 and possessed $350 in personal property.
 Thompson was a member of the Church of Christ.